 “When it comes to cardiac-related emergencies, time is crucial,” said Rob Gaylor, Westfield Fire Department Deputy Chief.
 “PulsePoint will help bridge the gap between when a 9-1-1 call is placed and when first responders arrive on scene.
 The more users we get on the app, the stronger our citizen responder force becomes.”

 Here’s how it works

 When you call 9-1-1, the call is routed through Hamilton County dispatchers who will activate PulsePoint if needed.
 The Hamilton County dispatch office is used for all EMS agencies in the county.
-Anyone who is certified in CPR by the American Heart Association (AHA) can register as a certified citizen responder.
+Anyone who is trained in CPR can register as a certified citizen responder and help by starting CPR, locating an automated external defibrillator (AED) or flagging down paramedics.
 Then, when there is an emergency situation requiring CPR in a public location, local emergency dispatchers will activate the app to notify nearby app users about the emergency.
 The certified citizen responder can then provide CPR until professional help arrives.

 Only for use in public places

 For privacy reasons, app users will only be notified of emergency situations in public places—like a mall, soccer field, park or store.
 While app users should be trained in CPR, Good Samaritan Law legally protects people who provide reasonable assistance to those who are, or who they believe to be, injured, ill, in peril or otherwise incapacitated.